The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 Lack of diversification means you are more likely to be negatively impacted by:

-- Platform supplier risk.
-Algorithmic changes in your platform of choice is likely one of the greatest risks to today’s digital marketers, particularly those focused on organic SEO via Google (like when they start to deindex your content).
+• Platform supplier risk.
+Algorithmic changes in your platform of choice are likely one of the greatest risks to today's digital marketers, particularly those focused on organic SEO via Google (like when they start to deindex your content).

 Most executives know that not marketing at all when your competitors are is the ultimate sin of omission.